 The most obvious choice for a next-gen Naughty Dog game would be The Last of Us Part 3 because The Last of Us Part 2 had the fastest-selling launch of any Sony-published game ever.
 Director Neil Druckmann has already teased ideas for a sequel and even told GQ shortly before the launch of The Last of Us Part 2 that "the next thing could be a Part III."

-That said, he has been coyer about this in other interviews.
-Druckmann confirmed that The Last of Us Part 2 won't get single-player DLC and said to IndieWire, "We’d really have to figure out how to create a new [The Last of Us] experience that matches the emotional impact of these stories and I don’t know what that is.
-Currently."
+That said, he has been coyer about a possible follow up in other interviews.
+Druckmann confirmed that The Last of Us Part 2 won't get single-player DLC.
+"We’d really have to figure out how to create a new [The Last of Us] experience that matches the emotional impact of these stories and I don’t know what that is," he explained to IndieWire.

 Now that The Last of Us Part 2 is out in the wild and the developers are seeing how people are reacting to the story, both positively and negatively, they might be able to gain a clearer sense of where the story should go in The Last of Us Part 3.
 If this is Naughty Dog's next project, we can't wait to see where the studio brings Ellie and Abby next.